Common Signs of a Failing Ejector Pump and How to Address Them

 To properly check the system and ensure that you find the immediate and remote causes of the problem, you may want to hire a professional plumber to inspect the system.
 Depending on the inspection results, you can fix the pump, or you may have to buy a new one.

 Whatever the verdict is, it is a good idea to act immediately to prevent a plumbing emergency in your home.
-The cost of fixing or replacing your ejector pump is insignificant when you compare it to the cost of a major plumbing disaster in your home.
+The cost of fixing or replacing your sewage ejector pump is insignificant when you compare it to the cost of a major basement flooding disaster in your home.